wger-project/wger/README.md

 sudo npm install -g yarn sass
 ```

-Make a virtualenv where we will install the python packages
+Make a virtualenv where the Python packages are installed

 ```shell script
 python3 -m venv venv-wger
 source venv-wger/bin/activate
 ```

-Start the application.
-This will download the required JS and CSS libraries
+Start the app.
+This downloads the required JS and CSS libraries, creates a
-and create a SQlite database and populate it with data on the first run.
-If
+SQlite database and populates it with data on the first run.
+If you want to
-you want to use another database, edit the settings.py file before calling
+use another database, edit the settings.py file before calling
 bootstrap.
 You will need to create the database and user yourself.

 ```shell script